nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 To view all meetings, use `findm` with no parameters.
 </div>

-Shows meetings that are not marked as done and are in the future i.e not over yet.
+Shows meetings that are not marked as done and those that are in the future i.e not over yet.

 Format: `pending`